 The unethical Deva refugees on the Greek payroll appropriated the Grandhika (J2b) literature as their own invention.
-They were delusional and never had any intellect.
-The Deva refugees Panini and Patanjali invented syntax and grammar to the newly created Sanskrit, a vandalized version of Grandhika.
+The Deva refugees Panini and Patanjali invented syntax and grammar to the newly created Sanskrit, a pseudo language, a vandalized version of Grandhika and Avestan of the Deva.
 It was never a naturally evolved dialect of any people.
 Unlike the other languages that evolved naturally from local dialects, Sanskrit was a product of a committee, a Greek invention to promote idolatry.
+It was falsely promoted as of ancient origin.
+The banned original Vedas were in Avestan, not Sanskrit.
+Avestan was falsely called Vedic Sanskrit.
+Much of the current Sanskrit vocabulary was borrowed from the Grandhika.